 The PISA-Based Test for Schools is a student assessment tool geared for use by schools and networks of schools to support research, benchmarking and school improvement efforts.
 In the United States, the assessment is known as the OECD Test for Schools (based on PISA).
 The assessment tool provides descriptive information and analyses on the skills and creative application of knowledge of 15-year-old students in reading, mathematics, and science, comparable to existing PISA scales (when administered under appropriate conditions).

-The assessment also provides information on how different factors within and outside school associate with student performance.
-Contextual questionnaires geared for schools and students are an important part of the assessment.
-Information about students’ socio-economic backgrounds, their attitudes and interests in reading, science and mathematics and the learning environment at school are all addressed in the assessment.
+It also provides information on how different factors within and outside school associate with student performance.
+Contextual questionnaires geared for students are an important part of the assessment, collecting information about students’ socio-economic backgrounds, their attitudes and interests in reading, science and mathematics and the learning environment at school.
 For more information, click here.

-The PISA-Based Test for Schools is based on the same PISA assessment frameworks as the main PISA studies, but the assessments are different.
-One of the main differences between the assessments is that the PISA-Based Test for Schools is designed to provide results for schools and not to provide aggregate national or system-level results.
+The PISA-Based Test for Schools is based on the main PISA assessment frameworks, but the assessments are different.
+One of the main differences is that the PISA-Based Test for Schools is designed to provide results for schools and not to provide aggregate national or system-level results.

 The PISA-Based Test for Schools is not the same as the national PISA cycles and participation in one assessment should not be confused with the other.